tamersp25/docs/src/pages/architecture-overview.md

 Once the job is completed and the metadata successfully passed back to Veritone, the Docker instance will terminate.
-This architecture is the same regardless of aiWARE deployment model (cloud, on prem, etc)
+This architecture is the same regardless of aiWARE deployment model (cloud, on prem, etc).

 Docker containers can either be constructed to call an external API endpoint for remote processing, run a "network isolated" executable